willviles/Chattaaar/README.md

   title: 'This is the title', // string - sets the title in the Chattaaar top bar
 	type: 'input', // string - name of input type
 	inputName: 'input_name', // string - sets the name of the form element.
 Must be unique to retrieve with your custom email sending function
-	question: 'Are you?', // string - sets the question
+	question: 'Foo?', // string - sets the question
-	placeholder: 'e.g. I am', // string - sets the placeholder text of the form input.
+	placeholder: 'e.g. Bar', // string - sets the placeholder text of the form input.
 	skippable: false // boolean - removes validation and allows user to skip section },
 stage2: { ...